-Allison Williams Hill, Creator of In-Vesica, likes to use mixed media
+llison Williams Hill, Creator of In-Vesica, likes to use mixed media

 and meditation when creating art.

 I had to learn how to keep the mind open and learn to be receptive to things that would otherwise be ignored or dismissed in favor of beta-wave activity.
 Conditioning shaped the thoughts I grew up believing were valuable.
-However, I learned to censor myself:
+However, I learned to censor myself: within the limits, I limited myself even more.
+My expressions, especially in art and science were worthless and not given the light of day.
+The thoughts were rarely expressed.
+And during the few times they were, I felt rejected.

 With the development of my spiritual nature, I grew more in love with